kletobias/p2022/_posts/2023-11-30-enhancing-python-assertions-with-custom-messages-for-better-debugging.md

 ## Introduction
 In Python, assertions are a convenient way to ensure that a condition holds true at a specific point in a program.
 When an assertion fails, it raises an `AssertionError`, halting the execution.
 However, the default error message may not provide enough context to understand which condition failed, especially in complex tests with multiple assertions.

-This post will demonstrate how to add custom messages to assertions for better debugging, using a Python test function as an example.
+This post will demonstrate how to add custom messages to assertions for better debugging, using a test function from the [OpenAI Whisper repository](https://github.com/openai/whisper), which is not my own code and is released under the MIT license.

 ## The Original Code
 Consider the following test function which uses multiple assertions: